urbanvikingr/content/content/reference/schema/fields.md

 ## Generated Operations Based On Fields

-Fields are part of the [data schema](!alias-ahwoh2fohj) and determine the available options for ordering and filtering when querying multiple nodes in the [API](!alias-pa2aothaec).
+Fields in the data schema affect the available [query arguments](!alias-ohrai1theo).
+Unique fields in the data schema add a new query argument to [queries for fetching one node](!alias-ua6eer7shu).